How Parents Coordinate Carpools for Youth Sports

 • group chats

-Parents must interpret the updates and then coordinate transportation accordingly.
+Parents must interpret updates, then coordinate transportation manually.

-This creates additional work on top of managing the schedule itself.
+This creates extra work on top of managing the schedule itself.

 ---